openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 The cross-device Authorization Request differs from the same-device variant (with response type `id_token`) as defined in (#siop_authentication_request) as follows:

-* This specification introduces a new response mode `post` in accordance with [@!OAuth.Responses].
+* This specification introduces a new response mode `direct_post` in accordance with [@!OAuth.Responses].
 This response mode is used to request the Self-Issued OP to deliver the result of the authentication process to a certain endpoint using the HTTP `POST` method.
 The additional parameter `response_mode` is used to carry this value.
 * This endpoint to which the Self-Issued OP shall deliver the authentication result is conveyed in the standard parameter `redirect_uri`.

 Self-Issued OP is on a different device than the one on which the End-User’s user interactions are occurring.